projectacrn/acrn-hypervisor/doc/introduction/index.rst

 The Boot process proceeds as follows:

 #.
-UEFI boots GRUB
+UEFI boots GRUB.
 #.
 GRUB boots the ACRN hypervisor and loads the VM kernels as Multi-boot
-   modules
+   modules.
 #.
-ACRN hypervisor verifies and boots kernels of the Pre-launched VM and
+The ACRN hypervisor verifies and boots kernels of the Pre-launched VM and
-   Service VM
+   Service VM.
 #.
 In the Service VM launch path, the Service VM kernel verifies and loads
-   the ACRN Device Model and Virtual bootloader through dm-verity
+   the ACRN Device Model and Virtual bootloader through ``dm-verity``.
 #.
-Virtual bootloader starts the User-side verified boot process
+The virtual bootloader starts the User-side verified boot process.

 In this boot mode, the boot options are defined via the ``VM{x}_CONFIG_OS_BOOTARGS`` macro in the source code (replace ``{x}`` with the VM number).